Horizontal-org/Direct-Upload/README.md

 # Tella Upload Server

 ### Protocol
 For any request sent to the server, the client is required to authenticate using HTTP Basic auth.
+For any request server will reply with 401 status on bad credentials or with status 400 if username is not valid.
+Valid username start with letter, number or underscore character and can contain letters, numbers and `_-.@` characters.

 #### Getting file information
 At any time client can issue HTTP HEAD request and get current file information from server.